zhinjs/segment-matcher/CONTRIBUTING.md

 ## 🙏 Thank You

-Thank you for contributing to OneBot Commander!
+Thank you for contributing to Segment Matcher!
 Your contributions help make this project better for everyone.